opreaadrian/opreaadrian.github.io/_drafts/2016-09-14-top-5-things-to-consider-when-chosing-a-new-technology.md

 ## Closing thoughts

 If you expected me to bash all the libraries in the list and come up with a winner, you got tricked.
-I'm not going to declare winners here, but you can use [this document]() I put together a couple of weeks ago for a client of mine and decide for yourself.
+I'm not going to declare winners here, but you can use [this document](/resources/frontend_libraries_comparison.pdf){:target="blank"} I put together a couple of weeks ago for a client of mine and decide for yourself.

-## I'm taking on new work
+## I'm taking on new projects

+I love working on different projects and helping people and businesses to meet their goals.
-I'm currently available to work on new projects so [get in touch]() and let's see how I can help you.
+If you need help, [get in touch]() and let's see what I can help you with.